raspberrypilearning/interactive-animation/en/step_3.md

 + set-up project, backdrop and sprite
 + create sprite movement
 + create graphic effects
-+ designing in the Paint editor
++ design with the Paint editor

 A **How to ...** looks like the below.
 Hover over the grey bar and, when it turns yellow, click the down arrow on the right-hand side to access the information in the **How to ...**.